 Why Choosing the Right Designer Matters

-Proper landscape design in the Boston area demands a unique blend of horticulture, engineering, masonry, and familiarity with New England’s climate.
-Homes in the metro area also range significantly in terrain, lot size, and permitting requirements, so the right firm will guide you through both creative possibilities and logistical realities.
-Good designers anticipate drainage issues, understand freeze/thaw cycles, and create outdoor spaces that evolve beautifully across our varied seasons.
+Proper landscape design in the Boston area demands a unique blend of horticulture, engineering, masonry, construction knowledge, and familiarity with New England’s climate.
+Homes across Greater Boston also vary significantly in terrain, lot size, architecture, soil conditions, and permitting requirements, so the right firm will guide you through both creative possibilities and logistical realities.

 What to Look For in a Boston Landscape Designer